Samy-z/github-docmaker-for-aws/README.md

 ## Features

-- Parses code and text files from a GitHub repository.
+- Generates a tree of the files in the repository.
-- Generates documentation in Markdown format.
+- Pull and parses code files from a GitHub repository, to split them into chuncks for model consumption.
-- Supports customization options for parsing specific file types.
+- Generates documentation in Markdown format at a specified location on current device or S3 Bucket.
-- Uploads logs to an S3 bucket for auditing and debugging purposes.
+- Possibility to uploads logs to an S3 bucket for auditing and debugging purposes.
 - Supports dry-run mode for testing and debugging.

 ## Prerequisites